3j9fkyahunqoxwqu/android-ads-blocker/README.md

 * Use push as less as possible, if not not need any Google services, consider to use [no-gapps](http://forum.xda-developers.com/showthread.php?t=1715375)

-Why you should prefer this solution over the other million solutions that are avbl.?
+Why you should prefer this solution over the other million solutions that are available?

 * It's clean and you can directly see what will be blocked
-* No ressource wasting because app xyz is running in the background and want to update it
+* No resources wasting because app xyz is running in the background and want to update it
 * It's flashable via .zip directly after a ROM update
+* A huge hosts file slows down your connection and costs more ram.
+* Backgrounds apps requiring space and additional resources.
+* Less battery drain, each time the CPU gets awake your battery needs more energy -> battery drain.

 Is this an replacement for AdGuard/AdAway?